IT-for-Change/English-Lang-Lab-Speech/README.md

 ## Broad Use cases:

 ### Spoken language assessment
 Teachers are invariably constrained by student:teacher ratios, prescribed syllabi that they have to complete and time availability.
 Individual attention to a child suffers in the process.
-ASR can help assess a child's reading ability and provide feedback to the teacher (not the student).
+ASR can help assess a child's reading ability and provide feedback to the teacher so they can provide targeted assistance to students.

 ### Vocabulary and spellings
 A teacher can do only so many vocabulary and spelling-dictation exercises within the classroom construct.
 And each of those exercises have to be manually graded by the teacher.
 An ASR driven front-end can help evaluate a child's vocabulary and spelling proficiency.

-And many more...
+And more...